 “In A Song of Ice and Fire, I take stuff from the Wars of the Roses and other fantasy things, and all these things work around in my head and somehow they jell into what I hope is uniquely my own.” –GRRM

 As a mere fan of this author, I have read as much of George R.R.
 Martin’s work as I can get my dirty little mitts on.
 Scouring old bookstores and making seedy back alley deals has rewarded me several key scores.
 Reading and re-reading his cited sources and fellow authors has helped, as well as watching all of his past television shows he scripted or directed.
 It’s not as weird as it sounds.
 I was raised reading and watching horror, SciFi, and high-magic fantasy so much of this has been sheer coincidence.
 Forbidden Planet, a fave of mine and GRRM’s, happens to be a classic that launched a hundred imitations.
 I have watched many of those as well because I like the total immersion.
+As such, I tend to lovingly call myself not just a fan, but a GRRMspreader.

 This has given me a new view into his storytelling world as a completeness in itself, which the whole point of this blog- connecting dots to a bigger picture.